masputrawae/my-notes/README.md

 ---

+> [!NOTE] Note
-**Note**: For advanced CSS/JS customization, familiarity with [Hugo Modules](https://gohugo.io/hugo-modules/) or forking this theme is recommended.
+> For advanced CSS/JS customization, familiarity with [Hugo Modules](https://gohugo.io/hugo-modules/) or forking this theme is recommended.

 ---